-The Bulloo Shire covers almost 74,000 km2 and is serviced by the main towns and localities of Thargomindah, Hungerford and Noccundra.
-It is located in south west Queensland and has an approximate population of 353 (2016 census).
+The Bulloo Shire covers almost 74,000 km2 and is serviced by the main towns and localities of Thargomindah, Hungerford, Noccundra and Cameron Corner.
+It is located in south west Queensland and has an approximate population of 337 (2021 census).
 The administrative centre for the council is the township of Thargomindah.

-The shire is the third largest in Queensland, with the major industries being beef and sheep grazing, tourism, opals, oil and natural gas.
+The shire is the third largest in Queensland, with the major industries being beef and sheep grazing, goats, tourism, honey, opals, oil and natural gas.
 Biosecurity and pest management places a vital role in the protection of agricultural industries and sensitive environmental areas.
 The mission statement of "Bulloo Shire Council working together with all stakeholders to implement and coordinate continuous and effective biosecurity across Bulloo Shire", is critical to the protection of our industries for future generations.